Supporting full-time ministries

 The intervening chapters describe their journey and their grumblings and rebellion against God.
 One such instance is recorded in Num 17, where the people challenged Aaron's appointment as high priest.

 To prove that God had chosen Aaron, Moses took twelve staffs, one for each of the tribes of Israel.
 On each of the staffs he wrote the name of the leader of a tribe.
 On Levi's staff he wrote Aaron's name.
-He then placed the staffs in the Tent of Meeting in front of the Testimony where God met with him.
+He then placed the staffs in the tent of meeting in front of the ark of the covenant law where God met with him.

-For Aaron's staff to bud, blossom and produce almonds, God's power had to come upon that staff; for a Christian to become a church leader, God's power will have to come upon that person.
-Churches can appoint leaders, but unless God has chosen and anoints (empowers) them, they will never bear fruit, they will just be dry staffs.
+For Aaron's staff to sprout, bud, blossom and produce almonds, God's power had to come upon that staff; for a Christian to become a church leader, God's power will have to come upon that person.
+Churches can appoint leaders, but unless God has chosen and empowered them they will never bear fruit in that role; they will just be dry staffs.

 Full-time for God